A Study on the Origin of Christianity

 Sources:

-But when words have ambiguous meaning, the context must prevail.
+When words have ambiguous meanings, the context must prevail.

 3 References to a HJ in the Epistles?